IBMStreams/streamsx.health/docker/STARTUP.md

 ![File Sharing](images/fileSharing.jpg)

-For changes to take place, docker must reboot.
+For changes to take place, docker must be reboot.

 ## Build and Run